2023 Most Popular Electrical Engineering Doctor's Degree Schools in North Carolina

 The colleges and universities below are the most popular for EE majors pursuing a doctor's degree.

-Our analysis found North Carolina State University to be the most popular school for electrical engineering students who want to pursue a doctor’s degree in North Carolina.
-NC State is a fairly large public school located in the large city of Raleigh.
+Our 2023 rankings named North Carolina State University the most popular school in North Carolina for electrical engineering students working on their doctor’s degree.
+NC State is a fairly large public school located in the city of Raleigh.

 Of the 46 students majoring in EE at NC State, 76% are male and 24% are female.

-Out of the 4 schools in North Carolina that were part of this year’s ranking, Duke University landed the # 2 spot on the list.
-Duke is a large private not-for-profit school located in the city of Durham.
+A rank of #2 on this year’s list means Duke University is a great place for electrical engineering students working on their doctor’s degree.
+Duke is a large private not-for-profit school located in the large city of Durham.

 Women make up 24% of the EE majors at the school.

-Out of the 4 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Charlotte landed the # 3 spot on the list.
-UNC Charlotte is a fairly large public school located in the city of Charlotte.
+A rank of #3 on this year’s list means University of North Carolina at Charlotte is a great place for electrical engineering students working on their doctor’s degree.
+UNC Charlotte is a very large public school located in the city of Charlotte.

 About 7% of the students majoring in EE at the school are women while 93% are male.